roelofvsr/terraform-simple-examples/README.md

 # terraform-examples
-Simple patterns for making complex infrastructure deployed with Terraform a bit easier
+Simple patterns for making complex infrastructure deployed with Terraform a bit easier.

-Each subfolder contains a README.md
+Each sub folder contains a README.md

 [1.parameters](./1.parameters/README.md)